 Here, a transmitter is used which is normally present to modify the message signal.
 In this process, the message signal is modified in a suitable form and it is transmitted over various communication channels.
 This whole process of modification of message and carrier signals is termed as modulation.

-The need for Modulation Process in CommunicationIt is necessary for a communication system to make a message and carrier signal ready for the transmission of communication channels.
+The need for Modulation Process in CommunicationA communication system must make a message and carrier signal ready for the transmission of communication channels.
 Another reason for its use is because of the multiplexing properties.

 During modulation, the size of the antenna matters the most.
 The size of the antenna depends upon the wavelength of the signal.
 Therefore, the practicality of an antenna is achieved with the help of modulation.
 Also, to remove the interference in the communication channel the modulation is preferred.